 Most backpackers are not losers.
 Most people are smart, resourceful and very interested in meeting others with similar interests.

 The general rule – If I want to be alone, I book a room or a bed at a big hostel.
 They are normally very comfortable, super cheap, but not so social.
-Also better for more travellers.
-If I want to meet people, I book a rom in a social hostel and just smile to people and say hi.
-That always work.
+Also better for more travelers.
+If I want to meet people, I book a room in a social hostel and just smile at people and say hi.
+That always works.

 How To Explore A New Country?

 Whenever I go to a new country, I try to see if they offer free walking tours which is a wonderful way to learn about the city without spending much money.
 I recommend using https://www.neweuropetours.eu/

 Home of the famous FREE Tour, we work with over 450 superb local guides in 20 of the world’s best cities to bring you incredible walking tours, pub crawls and other unmissable experiences!
 The local expert guides perform the FREE Tour on a tips-only basis, requiring them to provide nothing but the best tour every time, and ensuring that you have an unforgettable experience.

 The second tip is to go to TripAdvisor and search top things do to in this city.
 It’s an easy way to get a grasp of what the city has to offer.
 Please be advised though, some people rate a few hikes as extremely though.
 Take that with a pinch of salt.